versionone/VersionOne.SDK.Java.APIClient/README.md

 open source, as the authors see fit.

 ## System Requirements ##
-* Java Development Kit 1.6
+* Java Development Kit 1.7

+## Supported IDEs ##
+Eclipse or IntelliJ IDEA

 ## How to get the library as a precompiled package

 _Do this if you only want to use the functionality, but are not interested in compiling from source or in contributing code to the project._

-Use the NuGet package manager from Visual Studio or nuget.exe.
-Search for `VersionOne.SDK.Java.APIClient` to find the precompiled package.
-VersionOne tests packages distributed via NuGet against product releases as they become available.
-For details, see [the specific versions tested](https://github.com/versionone/VersionOne.SDK.Java.APIClient/wiki/Which-product-releases-has-the-APIClient-library-been-tested-against%3F).
-Learn more about NuGet from [the NuGet Overview](http://docs.nuget.org/docs/start-here/overview).
+You can edit the pom.xml file for your project to include the following XML in order to import the current version of the Java APIClient into your project.
+More information on using Maven can be found here:  http://maven.apache.org/guides/introduction/introduction-to-the-pom.html.

 ## Learn By Example: APIClient Setup

-Using the APIClient is as simple as making a reference to the APIClient.dll in your .Net project, then providing connection information to the main service objects within the APIClient.
+Using the Java APIClient is as simple as making a reference to the VersionOne.SDK.Java.APIClient-XXX.jar in your Java project, then providing connection information to the main service objects within the APIClient.
 There are three possible ways to connect to your VersionOne instance using the APIClient.
 Before you attempt to connect, find out whether your VersionOne instance uses VersionOne authentication or Windows Integrated Authentication.
 You need to create an instance of IMetaModel and and instance of IServices and provide them with connection information via instances of the V1APIConnector.

 ### Setup using VersionOne Authentication